0glabs/0g-da-client/docs/security/encoding.md

 3. This polynomial is evaluated at `NumChunks`\*`ChunkLength` distinct indices.
 4. Chunks are constructed, where each chunk consists of the polynomial evaluations at `ChunkLength` distinct indices.

-Notice that given any number of chunks $M$ such that $M$\*`ChunkLength` > `BlobLength`, via [polynomial interpolation](https://en.wikipedia.org/wiki/Polynomial\_interpolation) it is possible to reconstruct the original polynomial, and therefore its coefficients which represent the original blob.
+Notice that given any number of chunks $$M$$ such that $$M^*$$`ChunkLength` > `BlobLength`, via [polynomial interpolation](https://en.wikipedia.org/wiki/Polynomial_interpolation) it is possible to reconstruct the original polynomial, and therefore its coefficients which represent the original blob.
 Thus, this basic RS encoding scheme satisfies the requirement of the `Encoder.Encode` interface.

 ### Validation via KZG